Reginald R. Myers: Korean War

+During the Battle of Chosin Reservoir in November 1950, Myers led 250 United Nations troops against 4,000 men, winning the fight.
+For this, he received the Medal of Honor, the nation's highest military decoration.
+He was presented the Medal of Honor by President Harry S. Truman during ceremonies at the White House on October 29, 1951.

+Although he emerged without injury from the Hagaru-ri engagement for which he earned the Medal of Honor, he was wounded in action on April 25, 1951.

 Post-Korea

-Major Myers returned to the United States in June 1951.
+Myers returned to the United States in June 1951.
 That August he reported to the Basic School, Marine Corps Schools, Quantico, as a battalion commander.
 While stationed at Quantico, he was promoted to lieutenant colonel in December 1951.
-Assigned next to Washington, D. C., Lieutenant Colonel Myers served as Inspector-Instructor of the 5th Special Infantry Battalion, USMCR, from September 1952 through August 1953; and Inspector-Instructor, 13th Infantry Battalion, USMCR, from September 1953 through July 1955.
+Assigned next to Washington, D. C., Myers served as Inspector-Instructor of the 5th Special Infantry Battalion, USMCR, from September 1952 through August 1953; and Inspector-Instructor, 13th Infantry Battalion, USMCR, from September 1953 through July 1955.
 Following this assignment, he entered the Senior School at Marine Corps Schools, Quantico, and completed the course in June 1956.
-Lieutenant Colonel Myers remained at Quantico until April 1958, serving as commanding officer, Headquarters and Service Battalion, and executive officer, Basic School, respectively.
+Myers remained at Quantico until April 1958, serving as commanding officer, Headquarters and Service Battalion, and executive officer, Basic School, respectively.

-From July 1958 until August 1961, he was assigned as assistant naval attache at the American Embassy in London, England.
+From July 1958 until August 1961, Myers was assigned as assistant naval attache at the American Embassy in London, England.
 During this assignment, he was promoted to colonel in July 1960.
-In September 1961, Colonel Myers was assigned to the Office of the Chief of Naval Operations, serving as head, International Plans Section, Strategic Plans Division, until June 1963.
+In September 1961, Myers was assigned to the Office of the Chief of Naval Operations, serving as head, International Plans Section, Strategic Plans Division, until June 1963.
 The following month, he joined the 3rd Marine Division on Okinawa for duty as troop exercise coordinator until June 1964.
 Upon his return to the United States, he completed the Industrial College of the Armed Forces in July 1965.
 He received his Master of Science degree in business administration from The George Washington University in September 1965.
-Colonel Myers was assigned duty at Headquarters Marine Corps with the G–L Division in August 1965.
+Myers was assigned duty at Headquarters Marine Corps with the G–L Division in August 1965.
 He served briefly as director, Marine Corps Personnel Research and Analysis Office, then as executive officer to the assistant chief of staff, G–L.

-Colonel Myers retired from active duty in the Marine Corps on May 1, 1967.
-He died on October 23, 2005, and was buried in Arlington National Cemetery, Arlington, Virginia.
+Myers retired from active duty in the Marine Corps on May 1, 1967.
+He died on October 23, 2005 in Jupiter, Florida, and was buried in Arlington National Cemetery, Arlington, Virginia.

 Awards and decorations

-The colonel's medals and decorations include: the Medal of Honor; the Legion of Merit; the Bronze Star Medal with Combat "'V" and one Gold Star in lieu of second award, the Letter of Commendation With Combat "V;" the Purple Heart; the Presidential Unit Citation with three bronze stars indicative of second through fourth awards; the American Campaign Medal; the World War II Victory Medal; the Navy Occupation Service Medal with Asia clasp; the China Service Medal; the National Defense Service Medal; the Korean Service Medal with one silver star indicative of five bronze stars; the United Nations Service Medal; and the Korean Presidential Unit Citation.
+The colonel's medals and decorations include: the Medal of Honor; the Legion of Merit; the Bronze Star Medal with Combat "'V" and one Gold Star in lieu of second award, the Letter of Commendation With Combat "V;" the Purple Heart; the Presidential Unit Citation with three bronze stars indicative of second through fourth awards; the American Campaign Medal; the World War II Victory Medal; the Navy Occupation Service Medal with Asia clasp; the China Service Medal; the National Defense Service Medal (second); the Korean Service Medal with one silver star indicative of five bronze stars; the United Nations Service Medal; and the Korean Presidential Unit Citation.